wb14123/blog/jekyll/_posts/2012-12-28-Comparison-Between-Linux-Desktop-Environments.markdown

 * Difficult to configure unless you are skillful.
 * Difficult to make it beautiful unless you have artistic talent.
 * You need to install lots of programs to provide some useful feature and make it not so ugly.
-After that, you will find you have installed lots of libraries for other desktop environment.
+After that, you will find you have installed lots of libraries from other desktop environment.

 ## Simple Desktop: [Xfce 4](http://xfce.org/) And [LXDE](http://lxde.org/)